AemikaChow/DATASOURCE/README.md

 If you want to obtain some attributes, you can see Section 1. attribute.
 We present the type of attributes (*e.g.* brand, review, style, comment, neckline, color *etc*), the number of images, potential tasks, type of images (*e.g.* product image, model image, which view, *etc*) for a quick check.

 :pig: means the dataset can be found.
-If you find the dataset helpful, please kindly cite it in your paper~
+If you find the dataset helpful, please kindly cite it in your paper ("bibtex" is offered for your convenience)~

 Meanwhile, for consistency, we uniformed the words decribe the fashion concept.
 - &nbsp;**Silhouette** (shape, cut, fit): the shape of a garment, *e.g.* H line, A line *etc*;